Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 Fruits and nuts will soften when storing overnight oats in the fridge.
 The flavors really meld together and the complexity of the dish can be tasted in each bite.

-Fresh fruit like blueberries, pineapple, mango and strawberries tend to hold their shape better than softer blackberries, kiwi and raspberries.
+Fresh fruits like blueberries, pineapple, mango, and strawberries tend to hold their shape better than softer blackberries, kiwi, and raspberries.

 Add Toppings After Refrigeration